Green Shoots Mapping

-- Support the Association’s work for shooting sports and species and habitat conservation
+- Support BASC’s work for shooting sports and species and habitat conservation.

 - Demonstrate that shooting is a positive force for conservation and is sustainable.

-As user of Green Shoot Mapping you can:
+As a user of Green Shoot Mapping you can:

-- Use Bagged It to record your shooting trips and then make reports from those entries or just download them to an excel sheet.
+- Use Bagged It to record your shooting trips and then make reports from those entries or just download them to an excel spreadsheet.

-In addition clubs and syndicates affiliated to BASC can contact us to get access to a section of the website where they can map the club’s land on behalf of the others and set up bag returns for their members to complete.
-We have received funding from the Crown Estate to build part of these section for clubs that lease land from them and you can more about that on the wildfowling pages here
+In addition, clubs and syndicates affiliated to BASC can contact us to get access to a section of the website where they can map the club’s land on behalf of the others and set up bag returns for their members to complete.
+We have received funding from the Crown Estate to build part of these section for clubs that lease land from them and you can learn more about that on the wildfowling pages here.